Andrew Templeton

 Build the appreciating asset →

-Models depreciate through distribution shift and competitive erosion, but data, verifiers, and institutional rubrics appreciate.
-The Dual Curve tells you which side of that equation deserves your next dollar.
+Models depreciate through distribution shift.
+Verifiers, labeled corpora, and institutional rubrics appreciate through operating use - one of the only capital asset classes that does.
+The framework tells you which side deserves your next dollar.

 Frameworks